Javelin throw: Technique and training

-US high school and youth competitions

-Due to the fear of liability, the javelin throw is an event in NFHS high school competition in only 22 states, although that number could continue to rise.
-Those states are:

-Regardless of the state, USATF youth competitions for the same aged athletes do hold javelin competitions.
-At various points in time, high schools have attempted to create substitute events, including the softball throw, football throw and the grenade throw, throwing different objects under rules similar to javelin throw rules.
-In those states that do allow high school javelin competition, a few specify that the tip must be of rubber.
-Further, in age group track meets in the U.S., and in particular with elementary-school children in the Northeast, the Turbojav—a smaller plastic implement with a rubber tip but with similar flying characteristics as a real javelin—is a popular alternative.

 Culture

 In 1994, Michael Torke composed Javelin, commissioned by the Atlanta Committee for the Olympic Games in celebration of the Atlanta Symphony Orchestra's 50th anniversary season, in conjunction with the 1996 Summer Olympics.

 Javelin throwers have been selected as a main motif in numerous collectors' coins.
 One of the recent samples is the €5 Finnish 10th IAAF World Championships in Athletics commemorative coin, minted in 2005 to commemorate the 2005 World Championships in Athletics.
 On the obverse of the coin, a javelin thrower is depicted.
 On the reverse, legs of hurdle runners with the Helsinki Olympic Stadium tower in the background can be seen.